 There are many supplements marketed at people with senior dogs.
 Sadly, most are overpriced and have little scientific backing.

 That said, some supplements are really important.
-Here are a few that are proven to have a positive impact on an aging dog’s brain, joints
+Here are a few that are proven to have a positive impact on an aging dog’s brain, joints and body:

 - Omega-3s (EPA and DHA): Long chain omega-3 fatty acids have an anti-inflammatory effect.
 They’re important for all dogs, but especially important for senior dogs.
 They can improve cognition and reduce joint pain due to arthritis.
 Omega-3 is found in krill oil, fish and phytoplankton.
 It’s also in plant oil, but there is some debate about how effectively dogs can it.